 [Section 73 amended by No. 50 of 1988 s.
 18; No. 59 of 2004 s.
 120; No. 60 of 2011 s.
-88.]
+72, 88 and 89.]

-74. Termination of agreement where owner would otherwise suffer undue hardship
+74. Termination of agreement where lessor or tenant would otherwise suffer undue hardship

-(1) A competent court may, upon application by the owner under a residential tenancy agreement, terminate the agreement, if it is satisfied that the owner would, in the circumstances of the case, suffer undue hardship if he were required to terminate the agreement under any other provision of this Act.
+(1) A competent court may, upon application by the lessor or tenant under a residential tenancy agreement, terminate the agreement, if it is satisfied that the lessor or tenant would, in the circumstances of the case, suffer undue hardship if the lessor or tenant were required to terminate the agreement under any other provision of this Act.

 (2) Where a court terminates a residential tenancy agreement under this section, it —